-BACKGROUND FOR HEBREWS 6:3-9
+III.
+BACKGROUND FOR HEBREWS - 6:3-9

-The author wanted to teach them deep truths about the Melchizedekian priesthood but they could not take it in because they had not grown in their Christian lives (Heb.
-5:7-10).
-They had actually gone backwards instead of forward in their Christian experience.
-They wanted to hold on to the elementary principles of the Old Testament (types and shadows) and not push forward into maturity (Heb.
-6:1-2).
-They are exhorted to get off the milk of the Word and get on the meat (solid food) (Heb.
-5:11-14).
-The author challenges these Christians to "go on to maturity."
+A. The author wanted to teach them deep truths about the Melchizedekian priesthood, but they could not take it in because they had stagnated in their

+Christian lives (5:7-10).
+They had actually digressed and regressed in their Christian experience.

-While most of these Hebrew-Christians were immature, they could advance into maturity, but some of them could not advance because they were mere professors of Christ on the edge of apostasy.
+- B. They wanted to hold on to the elementary principles of the Old Testament (types and shadows) and not push on into maturity (6:1-2).
+They are exhorted to get off the milk of the Word and get on to the meat (solid food 5:11-14).
+The author challenges these Christians to "go on to maturity." - C. While most of these Hebrew-Christians were immature, they could push on into maturity, but some of them could not go on because they were mere professors of Christ on the verge of apostasy.

-THE EARLY STEP TO APOSTASY 6:3-6a [see Chart #2]
+IV.
+THE EARLY STEP TO APOSTASY - 6:3-6a

-"And God permitting, we will do so."
+- A. "And God permitting, we will do so."
 This literally says, "If God permits."
-The author desires to take the Hebrew-Christians on to maturity but there is a definite reason why he cannot.
-There are some in that assembly who God will not permit to go on into maturity because they are unsaved.
+The author desires to take the Hebrew Christians on to maturity, but there is a definite reason why he cannot.
+There was some in that assembly who God would not permit to go on to maturity because they were unsaved.
 They were mere professors and not possessors of Christ.

-An immature Christian and an apostate (professor) have trouble at the same point (inability to take in deep truth) but with one great difference.
-The immature Christian can leave his foundation and advance into maturity but the apostate cannot because he has no spiritual life.

-There is great danger in prolonged immaturity as a professing Christian.
-If a professing Christian is continually and indefinitely in the state of babyhood, it could be that his faith is not genuine and he is right on the edge of apostasy.

-This section, as in the whole Book of Hebrews, is looking at salvation from the aspect of man's response, not God's sovereignty.
-Man is responsible to push forward, and if he does not, it is not God's fault.

-"It is impossible for those who have once been enlightened" "Enlightened" speaks of being taught the facts of the gospel well, so as to have a full knowledge of it.
+NOTE: An immature Christian and an apostate (professor) have trouble at the same point (inability to take in deep truth), but with one difference.
+The immature Christian can leave his foundation and advance into maturity, but the apostate cannot because he had no spiritual life.
+NOTE: There is great danger in prolonged immaturity as a professing Christian.
+If a professing Christian is continually and indefinitely in the state of "infanthood," it could be that his could be that his faith is not genuine and he is on the verge of apostasy.
+NOTE: This section, as it the whole book of Hebrews, is looking at salvation from the aspect of man's response, not God's fault. - B. "It is impossible for those who have once been enlightened..."
+"Enlightened" speaks of being taught the facts of the Gospel so well as to have a full knowledge of it.
 Before salvation, many sinners receive the general call to salvation (John 16:8).
-An unregenerate person can be enlightened with a clear understanding of the gospel without grasping these facts by faith, and he can also fall away from these facts without being genuinely saved (2 Pet.
-2:20-22; 1 John 2:19).

-"Who have tasted the heavenly gift" The "heavenly gift" may refer to the Holy Spirit or the person of Christ.
+An unregenerate person can be enlightened with a clear understanding of the Gospel without laying hold of these facts by faith.
+They can also fall away from these facts without being genuinely saved (2 Peter 2:20-29; 1 John 2:19). - C. "...who have tasted the heavenly gift..."
+The "heavenly gift" may refer to the Holy Spirit or the person of Christ.
 Notice it says these professors tasted; they did not eat the whole thing, referring to the fact they never really assimilated the gift.
-There were some who understood the message of Christ but knew nothing of His power.
-They sampled spiritual realities but did not go all the way.

-"Who have shared in the Holy Spirit."
-A broad literal meaning of "shared" is "one who goes along with," indicating an external rather than an internal relationship.
+There were some who understood the message of Christ, but knew nothing of His power.
+They sampled spiritual realities, but did not go all the way. - D. "...who have shared in the Holy Spirit..."
+A crass literal meaning of "shared" is "one who goes along with," indicating an external rather than internal relationship.
 Apparently it is possible to have the influences of the Holy Spirit upon a person without having the work of the Holy Spirit in a person.
-One can have a relationship with the Holy Spirit which falls short of true salvation.
-"Not everyone who says to me, 'Lord, Lord, ' will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven.
-Many will say to me on that day, 'Lord, Lord, did we not prophesy in your name, and in your name drive out demons and perform many miracles?'
-Then I will tell them plainly, 'I never knew you.
-Away from me, you evildoers!'"
-(Matt.
+One can have a relationship with the Holy Spirit which falls short of true salvation (Matt.
 7:21-23).
-Judas Iscariot, who was not saved, was a partaker of the Holy Spirit in some sense because he cast out demons in the name and power of Christ (Matt.
+NOTE: Judas Iscariot, who was not saved, was a partaker of the Holy Spirit in some sense because he cast out demons in the name and power of Christ (Matt.
 10:5-8).